tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. What made you interested in/choose React as a framework?
 Was it a choice you made?
 Regardless, what is the one thing you enjoy most about it compared to other frameworks you've used and what is one thing you dislike about it?

+I didn't personally choose React, it was already picked as the staple front-end framework of Hack Reactor's curriculum.
+That said, I've been happily continuing to develop with it as opposed to learning something else.
+React's clear Javascript structure makes it easy for me to read and write, and I love the ability to weave JS and html together in JSX.
+One detraction for me is that React can require a good amount of pre-planning to avoid time-consuming refactors down the road, such as changing functional components to class components, or changing the overall app structure to avoid unnecessary re-renders or unmounting/mounting of components.

 ### 2. Why do the component names in JSX start with capital letters?

 Lower-case tag names compile as html elements; React components are capitalized to differentiate them from basic html elements so that the JSX block compiles correctly.